donhuvy/fluent-python/README.md

 # fluent-python
-Example code and notes from the Fluent Python book
+Example code and notes from the Fluent Python book.